iaaoaz/aziaao.org/content/post/county-spotlight-graham-county.md

 disable_share = false
 featured_image = "/images/mountgraham.jpg"
 tags = ["scene"]
-title = "County Spotlight: Graham County"
+title = "County Highlight: Graham County"

 +++
 Graham County has a total of 4,641 square miles, only of which about 10% is privately owned.
 The rest is spread between federal, state and Native American reservation lands.
 The assessor’s office manages a whopping 17,500 parcels--the size of some mobile home parks in Maricopa County.